 - Water Volume – 2,200,000 Gallons +

 Really, we wish this could have been number 1.
-There is a very special place in our hearts for the Monterey Bay Aquarium and we adore the location, the exhibits and all the fantastic work the aquarium does for the conservation in the surrounding area, one of our favorite coastal regions on the world.
+There is a very special place in our hearts for the Monterey Bay Aquarium and we adore the location, the exhibits, and all the fantastic work the aquarium does for the conservation in the surrounding area, one of our favorite coastal regions in the world.

-On top of the Otters and the unbelievable beautiful setting The Aquarium is packed with amazing Exhibits.
+On top of the Otters and the unbelievably beautiful setting, The Aquarium is packed with amazing Exhibits.
 The vast open ocean tank is over a million gallons and filled with schooling baitfish, just like the sardines that school in the bay and bring in the Giant Whales.
-The Sardines are accompanied by a host of pelagic open ocean creatures, Turtles Giant Bluefin and Yellow Fin Tuna, Hammerhead Sharks, Sandbar Sharks, Mahi Mahi, Stingrays and more.
+The Sardines are accompanied by a host of pelagic open ocean creatures, Turtles, Giant Bluefin and Yellowfin Tuna, Hammerhead Sharks, Sandbar Sharks, Mahi Mahi, Stingrays, and more.
 It is a wonderful display.

 The Kelp Forest tank shows what life is like under the surface of the bays Kelp forests and having dived the forests the day before I can say it is most accurate.
-The Living reef allows you to actually find Dory after all the Aquarium is the spiritual home of the Ocen Institute featured in the Dinsey Sequal!
+The Living reef allows you to actually find Dory after all the Aquarium is the spiritual home of the Ocean Institute featured in the Disney Sequel, Finding Dory!

 The Deep Exhibit is one of our favorites, the dark underground bunker hosting a myriad of rare and elusive creatures such as Pacific Octopus, Humbolt Squid, and the Prehistoric Nautilus, We never dreamed of seeing these living fossils alive until we arrived here.